edgeless-project/edgeless/examples/dda_demo/README.md

    1. `pubid`: Defined which dataplane messages should the dda resource be listening for.
    2. `ddatopic`: Defines which ddatopic the cast/call should be mapped to.
 In the current implementation, it only performs `publish action` pattern.
 In future, it will be extended to other patterns as well.

-Please be advised that currently the local store features, and the state synchronisation via RAFT as further core features of the DDA are not yet implemented.
-These features will be made availble in future.
+Please be advised that currently the local store features, and the state synchronization via RAFT as further core features of the DDA are not yet implemented.
+These features will be made available in future.

 ## License